dantmcgowan/partnerpathapex/README.md

   - [Opportunity]
   - [Account]
   - [Contact]
   - [Custom Objects]

 with your [PartnerPath] application.
+This is accomplished by communicating by [REST] using the [PartnerPath API].

 Using [Apex] classes and triggers allows you to *synchronize* your web application with your [Salesforce] implementation.

 Note: You need not be a [PartnerPath] customer to leverage the provided code.
 You simply need a third party [REST] based application to receive the updates from your [Salesforce] implementation.
 Substitute your application authorization credentials and API calls and off you go!